 In early 2016, Daryush ‘Roosh’ Valizadeh hit the headlines across the world when it was reported that he supported the legalisation of rape.
 This is what he actually wrote.
 Roosh’s article is explained further in ‘What Roosh’s satire exposed about modern-day socialism’.

-Did feminists extend the same patience and understanding towards Roosh’s ironic offering, to which they themselves felt entitled?
-Absolutely not, both he and his supporters were subjected to a global campaign of harassment and threats of violence.
+Did feminists extend the same patience and understanding towards Paul’s or Roosh’s ironic offerings, to which they themselves felt entitled?
+Absolutely not, and in Roosh’s case both he and his supporters were subjected to a global campaign of harassment and threats of violence.
 Yes, the very same behaviour that feminists angrily assert that men oppress women with.
 Anyway read both this article and this one, and you can form your own view.

 Moving forward to June 2016, and Australian TV personality Eddie McGuire chose to offer up a little of his own brand of irony.
-The feminists went ballistic.
+Team feminism went ballistic.
 And on and on they went:

 I refuse to date men who like footy, by Koraly Dimitriadis (13 July 2016)